-Then using a spoon (we used a metal teaspoon), scoop out the inside pulp to about 1/4″ to a 1/8″ from the skin.
+Then using a spoon (we used a metal teaspoon), scoop out the inside pulp to about ¼″ to a ⅛″ from the skin.
 Be sure to leave enough potato inside to keep the skins sturdy.

 Then brush tops with olive oil and give them a good sprinkling of coarse salt ( kosher salt works great for this).
 Bake them in preheated oven for about 10 minutes.
 This will help the skins get crispy on the outside!

 While the skins are crisping up in the oven, gather up whatever fillings you like.
 We like the classic version, so we’re making these skins fully loaded with cheddar cheese, bacon, green onions, and sour cream.
 YUM!